 Kulasekaranpattinam is situated on the way to Kanyakumari from Tiruchendur.
-It is 20 km from Tiruchendur and 65 km from Kanyakumari.
-This village is famous for the Mutharaman temple, which is located on the shore of Bay of Bengal.
+It is 20 kms. from Tiruchendur and 65 km.s from Kanyakumari.
+This village is famous for Mutharaman Temple, which is located on the shore of Bay of Bengal.
 This temple is nearly 150 years old.
 The Dhasara Festival is celebrated in a grand scale every year during October.
-Folk dance artists from throughout Tamil Nadu perform variety of programmes.
+Folk dance artists from throughout Tamilnadu perform variety of programmes.